Blaine Robison, M.A.

 4 And Yeshua said to her, Woman, what does this have to do with you and me?
 My time is not yet come.

 And: Grk. kai, conj.
-See the note on verse 1 above.
-Yeshua: See the note on verse 1 above. said: Grk. legō, lit. "says."
+See verse 1 above.
+Yeshua: See verse 1 above. said: Grk. legō, lit. "says."
 See the note on the previous verse.
 The present tense of the verb used here and in the previous verse of a past event heightens the dramatic nature of the interaction and reflects the perception of the eyewitness.
 "Well, she was saying and he was saying…" Woman: Grk. gunē, voc. case, is an adult female person, without respect to age, marital or social status except as defined in the context.
 In the LXX gunē renders the Heb. ishshah ("woman").
 In Scripture when a woman belongs to one man with the expectation of sexual intercourse (Gen 2:21-22), the Hebrew or Greek word is translated as "wife."

 Addressing Miriam in this manner is not as cold or rude as it sounds in English.
 Rather, "Woman" in Jewish culture was treated as title of respect, because "Woman" is the name Adam gave the female that God had created from his own body (Gen 2:23).
 The ERV, NCV, NIRV and NLT capture this sense with "Dear Woman."
 While the narrative identifies Miriam as Yeshua's mother (verses 1, 3, 5, and 12), Yeshua's formal address implies a shift in their relationship.
 The vocative case of "Woman" used by Yeshua is found in other passages, and generally introduces a revelation to a woman (Reinhartz):